cltl/ma-communicative-robots/data/README.md

     ],
 ```
 Within the overall segment of the grounded image file, we can define smaller spatial segments by annotation.
-For images such annoations could be linked to bounding boxes defined in the image, as shown next, where the bounds
+For images such annotations could be linked to bounding boxes defined in the image, as shown next, where the bounds
 indicate the coordinates that make up this segment and two annotations are provided, one for the person identified and one
 for the emotion expressed by the face: